Obama's Stimulus Package and How Well It Worked

 Obama's biggest challenge was to create enough of a stimulus to soften the recession, but not big enough to raise further doubts about the ballooning U.S. debt.
 Unfortunately, the plan was blamed for doing both.
 It failed to initially reduce unemployment below 9% and added to the debt.
 Even so, the stimulus plan was not condemned as much as health care reform, Medicare, and Medicaid for the debt.

 Success of Each of the Three Components

 Obama's tax rebates were supposed to encourage consumer spending, but many experts doubted it.
 Why?
-The rebates showed up as less tax withholding.
+The rebates showed up as lower tax withholding.
 Unlike the Bush tax cuts, workers did not receive checks.
 As a result, most people weren't aware they got a tax rebate.

 The stimulus for small business helped create jobs, increased lending from the Small Business Administration and community banks, and reduced capital gains taxes for small business investors.
 The aid helped, but many states were so underwater that their losses outweighed the federal assistance.

 Economic Stimulus for Small Businesses

 Although most of the media attention was on the money invested in large banks, the Treasury's TARP program also invested $570 million in 84 institutions to strengthen community banks across the country.

 Second, the Economic Stimulus Package included tax write-offs for small businesses.
 Here's the a few of them.

 - Deductions for machinery and equipment, such as computer and office equipment, signs, and vehicles were raised to $240,000.
 The exceptions were SUVs which were limited to $25,000.
 Property that didn't qualify for the tax credit could be depreciated by 50%.

 - Investors in small, publicly-held businesses who held their stock for more than five years received a capital gains tax cut.

 - Small businesses could delay paying the 3% withholding tax on goods and services sold to governments.